 Also known as the ‘solar plexus’ due to its central location within the torso, the celiac plexus is a complex bundle of nerves found deep within the abdomen, behind intersecting walls of abdominal muscle.

 A celiac plexus block is typically considered when other less invasive, less aggressive painkilling interventions have proved less than fruitful.
-If patients experience unbearable abdominal pain and do not respond effectively to medication, the celiac plexus block may provide them with significant relief.
+If patients experience unbearable abdominal pain and do not respond effectively to medication, the celiac plexus block may significantly relieve them.
 The block targets the organs connected to the plexus, particularly the:

 - Omentum (visceral tissue covering the liver, intestines, and stomach)